-Finding A Local Shelter – If your only choice is giving up your pet to a shelter, here are some local resource that may be able to offer assistance.
+Finding A Local Shelter – If your only choice is giving up your pet to a shelter, here are some local resources that may be able to offer assistance.

-- No Kill Networks – Consult nokillnetwork.org, CARE or PACT for a list of no kill shelters in your area.
+No Kill Networks – Consult nokillnetwork.org, or CARE for a list of no-kill shelters in your area.

 Adopt-a-Pet Self Rehome Option & Resources — Rehoming your pet should be easy and stress-free both for you and your pet.
 Experts at Adopt-a-Pet.com have created a simple, reliable, free program to help you place your pet from your loving home directly to another.
 Visit rehome.adoptapet.com